frankthelen/phrasal-functions/README.md

 ### Multiple paths

 You can also provide multiple phrasal functions at the same time.
-The first matching path wins, i.e., their first fragments decide which path is taken.
+The first matching path wins, i.e., the first fragments decide which path is taken.

 ```javascript
 const { phrasal } = require('phrasal-functions');